WilDev-fp/Python/README.md

 - Install the official 'Python' extension for VSCode from Microsoft.
 - Install the official 'Jupyter' extension for VSCode from Microsoft.
+- Install the official 'SQLite' extension for VSCode from alexcvzz.

 ## 2. Configure Virtual Environment